University of Washington: North Campus

 North Campus features some of UW's most recognized landscapes as well as landmarks, stretching from the signature University of Washington Quad directly north of Red Square to N.E.
 45th Street, and encompasses a number of the university's most historical academic, research, housing, parking, recreational and administrative buildings.
 With UW's continued growth, administrators proposed a new, multimillion-dollar, multi-phase development plan in late 2014 to refine portions of the North Campus, renovating and replacing old student housing with new LEED-certified complexes, introducing new academic facilities, sports fields, open greenery, and museums.
 The UW Foster School of Business, School of Law, and the Burke Museum of Natural History and Culture, which houses a significant number of exhibits including a 66-million-year-old Tyrannosaurus rex fossil skull – one of only 15 known to exist in the world today and part of an ongoing excavation, are also located in North Campus.
+The U District light rail station is just west of the Burke Museum.

 South Campus

 South Campus occupies the land between Pacific Street and the Lake Washington Ship Canal.
 The land was previously the site of the University Golf Course but was given up to construct a building for the School of Medicine.
 Today, South Campus is the location of UW's health sciences and natural sciences facilities, including the UW Medical Center and the Magnuson Health Sciences Center as well as locations for instruction and research in oceanography, bioengineering, biology, genome sciences, hydraulics, and comparative medicine.
-In 2019, the Bill & Melinda Gates Center For Computer Science & Engineering opened in South Campus.

 East Campus

 The East Campus area stretches east of Montlake Boulevard to Laurelhurst and is largely taken up by wetlands and Huskies sports facilities and recreation fields, including Husky Stadium, Hec Edmundson Pavilion, and Husky Ballpark.
-While the area directly north of the sports facilities is home to UW's computer science and engineering programs, which includes computer labs once used by Paul G. Allen and Bill Gates for their prior venture before establishing Microsoft, the area northeast of the sports facilities is occupied by components of the UW Botanic Gardens, such as the Union Bay Natural Area, the UW Farm, and the Center for Urban Horticulture.
+The area directly north of the sports facilities is home to UW's computer science and engineering programs, which includes computer labs once used by Paul G. Allen and Bill Gates for their prior venture before establishing Microsoft.
+In 2019, the Bill & Melinda Gates Center For Computer Science & Engineering opened in East Campus.
+Located adjacent is the Mechanical Engineering Building, home to the Industrial and Systems Engineering program.
+The area northeast of the sports facilities is occupied by components of the UW Botanic Gardens, such as the Union Bay Natural Area, the UW Farm, and the Center for Urban Horticulture.
 Further east is the Ceramic and Metal Arts Building and Laurel Village, which provides family housing for registered full-time students.
 East Campus is also the location of the UW light rail station.

 West Campus

 West Campus consists of mainly modernist structures located on city streets, and stretches between 15th Avenue and Interstate 5 from the Ship Canal, to N.E.
 41st Street.
-It is home to the College of Built Environments, School of Social Work, Fishery Sciences Building, UW Police Department as well as many of the university's apartments such as Stevens Court and Mercer Court and residence halls Alder, Lander, Maple and Elm Hall.
-Also near the campus is the U District Station.
+It is home to the College of Built Environments, School of Social Work, Fishery Sciences Building, Applied Physics Laboratory, UW Police Department as well as many of the university's apartments such as Stevens Court and Mercer Court and residence halls Alder, Lander, Maple and Elm Hall.